 - The dashboard can be a bit confusing to use.

 - Searching for Amazon products within the dashboard is not possible.

 - The plugin is designed for Amazon only.

 JOIN BLOG PIONEER

 As you can see, AAWP offers a ton of great features.
-What I like most about AAWP is that is super customizable, which allows you to make the elements look as good and professional as you like.
+What I like most about AAWP is that it is super customizable, allowing you to make the tables, boxes, and widgets look the way you want them to look.